 - Make sure electrical cords are in good condition.
 Use them properly so they don’t overheat.
 Don’t run cords under rugs or furniture.

 - Use care when you have fires in the fireplace.
 Don’t leave lit candles unattended.
 While it’s nice to have your guest bathroom smell like pumpkin spice, it’s not worth risking a house fire.

-In other news: If you haven’t already, check out our newly renovated Online Library.
+For additional resources, check out our Online Library.
 We’ve given it a new look, populated it with over 230 Weekly Safety Meetings, and added other features and benefits—which are included in your existing Membership!

 - Easier navigation so you can find a Meeting fast!

 - Search tool helps you find a great Meeting for today's job.